deislabs/bindle/docs/standalone-bindle-spec.md

 ```
 INVOICE_SHA/
   |- invoice.toml
+  |- signatures.toml
   |- parcels/
       |- PARCEL_SHA.dat
 ```

-- `INVOICE_SHA` is a directory named with the SHA-256 hash of the invoice.
-It MUST be the SHA-256 hash created by hashing the canonical invoice name (not the bindle name): NAME/VERSION
+- `INVOICE_SHA` is a directory named with the SHA-256 hash of the invoice file contents.
-  - `NAME` is the Bindle name in the invoice’s bindle name field.
-This can be arbitrarily pathy (e.g. `example.com/foo/bar`)
-  - `/` is the literal slash character.
-This is not OS-dependent (e.g. Windows does not use the `\` character instead).
-  - `VERSION` is the Bindle version in the invoice’s bindle version field.
 - `invoice.toml` MUST exist and MUST contain a valid TOML [invoice specification](invoice-spec.md).
+- `signatures.toml` MUST exist and MUST contain a valid TOML [signatures file](signing-spec.md#signatures-file).
 - `PARCEL_SHA` is the SHA-256 hash of the parcel file, represented as a hex string.
 For example, if you had a text file containing `a red one`, it would be named in the `parcels` directory as `23f310b54076878fd4c36f0c60ec92011a8b406349b98dd37d08577d17397de5.dat`.

 The `parcels` directory MUST exist, but MAY be empty or contain multiple parcels.
 Each parcel file MUST be named according to the specification described above.